custom-components/pyscript/docs/reference.rst

 The optional ``<config>/pyscript/modules`` subdirectory can contain modules (files with a ``.py`` extension) or packages (directories that contain at least a ``__init__.py`` file) that can be imported by any other pyscript files, applications or modules.
+The module form is ignored if the package form is presemt.
 They are not autoloaded.
 Any modules or packages in ``<config>/pyscript/modules`` that are modified will be unloaded when you call the ``pyscript.reload`` service.
 Importing modules and packages from ``<config>/pyscript/modules`` are not restricted if ``allow_all_imports`` is ``False``.
 Typically common functions or features would be implemented in a module or package, and then imported and used by scripts in